Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.9.8 =
+* Put navigation bar back where people expect it to be, will make it an option for 1.9.9

 = 1.9.7 =
 * Removed all references, css, code and actions to 'motion artist' - no longer supporting
 * location/character page override code or custom landing pages, requires ComicPress 4.3+ or templates added from 4.3 to your current